Future of electronic pull tabs in North Dakota lawmakers' hands

 What is a bar?

 The 2017 Legislature approved the glitzy devices, which appeared in 2018.
-They quickly became a common site in bars.
+They quickly became a common sight in bars.
 Gov. Doug Burgum has called them “functionally slot machines."

 Charitable organizations benefit from off-reservation gambling in North Dakota.
 The machines generated nearly $1.6 billion in proceeds in fiscal 2022, paying out about $1.4 billion in prizes and netting about $200 million for charitable uses.